dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2
 5/5
+Another commit in case something dreadful happens to my code in the eleventh hour.
+Almost got my entire alphabet populated.
+Eight more to go before I start beautifying my code and looking into the interpolation.
+I have an idea of how I am going to do that, by leaning into the music notation side of my theme.

+5/5
 Another commit.
 Figured out what was the issues with my editor.
 I added a rectMode when I first started with it and it was changing the debug box location.
 I have started outlining and designing my alphabet from my shapes and functions.
 Some letters have come out rather well, some are a compromise with the shapes I selected.

 5/5